Flower Dome: Where nature blooms in Singapore

 Flower Dome Singapore Guide

 The theme for my visit to the Flower Dome was Orchid Extravaganza: Orchids of the East Tropics.
 Which gave a beautiful burst of colour as we explored.
-When you enter the Flower Dome you come in on the first floor and step out onto a balcony letting you look over the floral displays.
+When you enter the dome you come in on the first floor and step out onto a balcony, letting you look over the floral displays from above.
 It’s a shock to the senses, with the bright colours, heat of the greenhouse and smell of the flowers.
 It would be overwhelming if it wasn’t so good.

 First steps in the Garden